Vancouver Sun

 The Vancouver Sun, also known as the Sun, is a daily broadsheet newspaper based in Vancouver, British Columbia, Canada.
-The newspaper is currently published by the Pacific Newspaper Group, a division of Postmedia Network.
-Published Five days a week from Tuesday to Saturday (as of October 22, 2022), the Sun is the largest newspaper in western Canada by circulation.
+The newspaper is currently published by the Pacific Newspaper Group, a division of Postmedia Network, and is the largest newspaper in western Canada by circulation.
+Since 2022, it is published five days a week from Tuesday to Saturday.

 The newspaper was first published on 12 February 1912.
-The newspaper expanded in the early 20th century by acquiring other papers, such as the Daily News-Advertiser and The Evening World.
+It quickly expanded by acquiring other papers, such as the Daily News-Advertiser and The Evening World.
 In 1963, the Cromie family sold the majority of its holdings in the Sun to FP Publications, who later sold the newspaper to Southam Inc. in 1980.
 The newspaper was taken over by Hollinger Inc. in 1992, and was later sold again to CanWest in 2000.
 In 2010, the newspaper became part of the Postmedia Network as a result of the collapse of CanWest.